Robin-Ferm/Robin-Ferm.github.io/_posts/2021-09-15-Docker-And-Containers.md

 I started with forking the _SimpleWebHalloWorld_ repository.
 I then created the Dockerfile using github, thereafter I opened my repository with Visual Studio Code where I Continued my work.

+In Visual Studio Code I ran the command line _docker build -t simplewebhallowworld ._ to build the Docker Image, I then run the Docker Image using this command line: _docker run -d -p 8080:80  --name myapp simplewebhallowworld_